-Our Marriott rewards guide gives a complete overview of the new Marriott Bonvoy program, including what Marriott points are worth and how to earn and redeem points for the most value.
+Our Marriott Bonvoy rewards guide gives a complete overview of the Marriott Bonvoy program, including what Marriott points are worth and how to earn and redeem points for the most value.

-With the merger between Marriott, Starwood and Ritz-Carlton hotels complete and its new loyalty program – Marriott Bonvoy – officially launched, Marriott is now the world’s largest hotel company, and, with this move, Marriott Bonvoy may have cemented its place as the ultimate hotel rewards program.
+After a merger between Marriott, Starwood and Ritz-Carlton hotels, Marriott is now the world’s largest hotel company, and, with this move, its loyalty program, Marriott Bonvoy, may have cemented its place as the ultimate hotel rewards program.

-With more than 6,900 hotels in destinations such as the Maldives, Bora Bora, Europe and the Caribbean, Marriott Bonvoy is a strong hotel loyalty program for consumers who love to travel, whether they prefer to soak up the sun on a stunning beach or sip coffee at a sidewalk cafe in the old world.
+With over 8,000 hotel properties in destinations such as Dubai, Costa Rica, Ho Chi Minh City, Seoul and Barcelona, Marriott Bonvoy is a strong hotel loyalty program for consumers who love to travel, whether they prefer to soak up the sun on a stunning beach or sip coffee at a sidewalk cafe in the old world.

-Marriott Bonvoy is the loyalty program of the Marriott corporation, whose portfolio of hotels includes Marriott hotels, as well as Starwood and Ritz-Carlton brand hotels, which were previously under the fold of the Starwood Preferred Guest and Ritz-Carlton loyalty programs.
-With Marriott Bonvoy, you can earn points on many types of purchases, including hotel stays and spending through one of its co-branded credit cards, and redeem those points for rewards, such as free hotel nights.
+Marriott Bonvoy is the loyalty program of Marriott International, whose portfolio of hotels includes Marriott hotels, as well as Starwood and Ritz-Carlton brand hotels, which were previously under the fold of the Starwood Preferred Guest and Ritz-Carlton loyalty programs.
+With Marriott Bonvoy, you can earn points on many types of purchases, including hotel stays and spending through one of its co-branded credit cards, and redeem those points for multiple options, such as free hotel nights.

 Read on to see why Marriott Bonvoy may be your best bet for flexible, versatile hotel points.